vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Offer copies of records or electronically stored information.

 According to Vermont law, someone may serve a subpoena for arrest records in criminal and civil cases that are otherwise confidential if the judge determines that the records are essential to the case's outcome.
-Before anyone can serve a subpoena to a record custodian, it needs to be signed by a court clerk, a Vermont magistrate, or a Vermont attorney.
+Before anyone can serve a subpoena to a record custodian, it needs to be signed by a court clerk and a magistrate or attorney.

 How to Lookup Arrest Records Online in Vermont

 Several third-party aggregator websites also provide access to arrest records online.
 Some of these sites collect these records from government sources, while others work with law enforcement to provide this service.
-Validating documents acquired from non-government sources is essential to guaranteeing their authenticity and completeness.
+Note that you must validate arrest records received from third-party sites since they operate outside government jurisdictions.

 How Long Do Arrests Stay on Your Record in Vermont?

-An arrest record will stay on an individual record forever.
-However, the question of how long an arrest record will remain public on an individual's record in Vermont depends on the crime committed and whether there was a conviction.
-Arrest records that lead to a dismissal in Court will automatically be sealed if the charge was dismissed on July 1, 2018, or later.
+In Vermont, an arrest record will stay on an individual record forever.
+However, the question of how long an arrest record will remain publicly visible depends on the crime committed and whether there was a conviction.
+Arrest records that lead to a dismissal in court will automatically be sealed if the charge was dismissed on July 1, 2018, or later.
 If the charge was dismissed before July 1, 2018, the affected person must file a petition to expunge the record.

-Fortunately, the State of Vermont provides procedures for removing previous conviction and non-conviction arrest records through the sealing process or total erasure (i.e., expunging).
+Fortunately, Vermont provides procedures for removing previous conviction and non-conviction arrest records through the sealing process or total erasure (i.e., expunging).

 Expunge an Arrest Record in Vermont

 A person can also apply to have their records expunged if the crime they were convicted of is no longer legally prohibited.
-Categories of crimes that are not eligible for which persons can apply for expungement or sealing include:
+The state, however, denies expungement requests for the following crimes:

 • Misdemeanors that involve sexual exploitation of children or prostitution